josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🐍_Ouroborotic_Violence/🪬_Radicalisation_Extremism/❌_negative_evidence_index.md

 # ❌ Negative Evidence Index
 **First created:** 2025-09-21 | **Last updated:** 2025-09-22
-*Tracking the disappearance of CSE improvement reports as evidence in itself*
+*Tracking the disappearance of CSE improvement reports as evidence in itself.*

 ---